 And that’s a nice baguette you can eat in your nice gourmet kitchen, with 2 cars in the garage and maybe a summer house to boot!

 And by the way, I do have a course to show you how to do all of this!
 What’s that you say?
-Yes, it’s called the Insider Secrets to Hit Songwriting - tons of insights and insider secrets to making hit songs. https://benjamingroff.teachable.com/p/insider-secrets-to-hit-songwriting
+Yes, it’s called the Insider Secrets to Hit Songwriting – tons of insights and insider secrets to make and craft the biggest and best songs possible. https://benjamingroff.teachable.com/p/insider-secrets-to-hit-songwriting

 If you found the above insightful – then just click through to that link, and you’ll have access to 25 years of all my best stuff to help give you the unfair advantage in making hit songs – and even those perennial synch bangers, those key songs that just get streamed, playlisted, covered, synched over and over – and that can potentially help unlock the key to the house we just talked about.